 - WKLO files our bankruptcies as soon as they are ready.
 If you wish to file in any given month, you need to retain counsel (pay your attorney fees), pay your court fees, and finish your required credit counseling.

-- When your “checklist” is prepared, you will have information that specifies what we are missing from your file and provides you a chance to look over the information we already have for accuracy.
+- When your “rough draft” is prepared, you will have information that specifies what is missing from your file and provides you a chance to look over the information for accuracy.
 This includes deadlines, definitions, and information about bankruptcy in general.
 You will be going over your petition at the time of your consultation.
 This is done in real-time, with the client and the attorney going through the petition to answer all questions and prepare an accurate filing.

-- The checklist must be returned by the deadline, at which time we can generate your petition if all of the information requested is provided.
+- The rough draft must be returned by the deadline, at which time your final petition is prepared if all of the information requested is provided.
 Failure to provide the information or complete the checklist may result in a delay in your filing.
-If your case is not prepared with at least 10 days left in the month, based on paperwork not returned or fees not paid, your case will be moved to the next month.
+All signature pages and rough drafts must be returned.

 - Please complete the Credit Counseling course with sufficient time left for our office to receive the certificate.

 - Petitions are prepared when all documents are provided.
 Failure to answer all questions or provide all requested documentation will result in a delay in the preparation of your petition.
 You will be called immediately when your petition is ready to be reviewed, amended if necessary, and filed.

 - Your creditors must be provided to our office with complete addresses in order to prepare your petition.
 If you do not provide the complete address, it will result in a delay in the preparation and/or filing of your petition.